mdeff/paper-cryoem-orientation-recovery/reviews.md

 > A similarly confusing statement is on line 127, where the authors claim that “a space of n_f = 4 dimensions does not have room for G_w to represent other factors of variation”.
 What does this mean?
 Why are we constrained to have n_f = 4?

 The number of features n_f can be chosen freely.
-One could hope to directly embed in the space of orientations and avoid making a detour through distances before embedding.
+One could hope to directly embed in the space of orientations (since a quaternion is represented with 4 numbers) and avoid making a detour through distances before embedding.
 We wrote it as motivation for our two-step method, instead of the single step way of letting q_i = G_w(p_i).
 The problem is that an embedding space of 4 dimensions is too small to capture other factors of variations, by which we mean variations which should be abstracted like the protein type.